winitzki/sofp/README.md

 # Building a PDF version of the book from LyX sources

-The current build of the full PDF file is available as [sofp-src/sofp.pdf](sofp-src/sofp.pdf).
-It contains the proofread chapters as well as some chapters that are not ready and may contain some partial text and some older slides.

 If you want to build from source, currently you need `LyX` 2.3.x and `pdftk` installed.

 The command `bash make_sofp_pdf.sh` builds PDF files `sofp.pdf` and `sofp-draft.pdf`.
+The first file is a full draft with some unfinished chapters, the second file contains only finished and proofread chapters.

 If this does not work, you can build manually with a simple command such as `lyx --export pdf sofp.lyx`, but the resulting PDF version will lack certain cosmetic features such as special colors and formatting.